massgravel/Microsoft-Activation-Scripts/README.md

 ## Microsoft Activation Scripts (MAS):

-A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, fewer antivirus detections and user-friendliness.
+A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

 ## Download / How to use it?